lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/names.md

 ### Internationalisation

-Users of GOV.UK services come from many different cultural backgrounds, each with their own conventions regarding personal names.
+Users of LGSS services come from many different cultural backgrounds, each with their own conventions regarding personal names.

 If you can't use a single name field and your service is used by many users outside the UK you can use this format: